Garrett-Productions/udemyUltimateSEO/fundamentalsNKeywordResearch.md

 MOZBAR extension activated shows you PA & DA

 * We deep dove into Page Authority and Domain Authority by simply activating our chrome extension and seeing it organically in search results.
-- This is important because niche searches like 'non slip yoga mat uk' has a handful of URL's on paghe 1 of google with a PA & DA of under 25, which isn't hard to achieve!
+- This is important because niche searches like 'non slip yoga mat uk' has a handful of URL's on page 1 of google with a PA & DA of under 25, which isn't hard to achieve!

 TARGET THAT KEYWORD

 SEMRUSH
 - we have a 7 day trial
-- we are learning how to navigate through it, filter iut down, target specific keywords and see data analytics across the web.
+- we are learning how to navigate through it, filter it down, target specific keywords and see data analytics across the web.
 We know to download the .csv file or bring over all the keywords from Semrush to our excel document we have to data sift.

 1. We dove into going into the keyword yoga mat
 1b. we filtered through the results by volume of at least 100 results